typefoodie

 Similar to my graham chocolate chip cookies, I incorporated crushed graham crackers into the dry ingredients in this recipe.
 I also added in brown butter which adds such a nice nutty flavor to the end product and folded into the dough are mini marshmallows and chopped semisweet chocolate.
 I am not typically a big marshmallow fan, but when I took my recipe development course led by Christina Tosi, we made her famous cornflake chocolate chip marshmallow cookies, and I loved the texture and interest that the mini marshmallows added!
 The marshmallows can lead to some oddly shaped cookies, so I do like to have a round object on hand (a small bowl or a biscuit cutter) to circle around my cookies when they come out of the oven to help with their shape.

-I am typically a milk chocolate gal, but I found semisweet Guittard chocolate bars at our grocery store (we just moved so I'm having a lot of fun exploring the store nearby) and I had a feeling that they would be the perfect addition to a s'mores cookie to counterbalance the sweetness of the marshmallows.
-That said, milk chocolate or really any chopped chocolate would work great in this recipe, but if you find the Guittard semisweet chocolate bars I definitely encourage you to give them a try!
+I am typically a milk chocolate gal, but I found semisweet Guittard chocolate bars at our grocery store (we had just moved when I first baked these, so I was having a lot of fun exploring the store nearby) and I had a feeling that they would be the perfect addition to a s'mores cookie to counterbalance the sweetness of the marshmallows.
+That said, milk chocolate or really any chopped chocolate would work great in this recipe, but if you find the Guittard semisweet chocolate bars, or any other semisweet chocolate of your choice, it's the perfect fit in this recipe.

 Ingredients: